 About her Arabic letter balloons series the artist says:

-‘'I’ve always had a vision of incorporating my background and culture in Hyperrealism.
-Since hyperrealism is international and doesn’t belong to a certain identity, I decided to give my drawings a personality through this series.
-The Arabic Calligraphy fonts and curves is a unique form of art and I had to learn the different shapes of each single letter to combine both kind arts seamlessly.
+‘'I’ve always had a vision of incorporating my background and culture into Hyperrealism.
+Since hyperrealism is international and doesn’t belong to a certain identity, I decided to give my drawings personality through this series.
+The Arabic Calligraphy, fonts and curves are a unique form of art and I had to learn the different shapes of each single letter to combine both kinds of art seamlessly.’’